-If our ESG practices do not meet evolving investor or other stakeholder expectations and standards or regulatory requirements, then our reputation, our ability to attract or retain employees and our attractiveness as an investment, business partner or acquiror could be negatively impacted.
+If our ESG practices do not meet evolving investor or other stakeholder expectations and standards or regulatory requirements, then our reputation, our ability to attract or retain employees and our attractiveness as an investment, business partner or acquirer could be negatively impacted.
 Similarly, our failure or perceived failure to pursue or fulfill our goals, targets and objectives or to satisfy various reporting standards within the timelines we announce, or at all, could also have similar negative impacts and expose us to government enforcement actions and private litigation.

-Item 2 - Unregistered Sale of Equity Securities and Use of Proceeds
+Item 2 - Unregistered Sales of Equity Securities and Use of Proceeds

 On April 9, 2019, the Company's Board of Directors authorized a stock repurchase program to acquire up to \$15.0 million of its common stock.
-Any repurchases under the program will be made from time to time on the open market at prevailing market prices.
-On April 1, 2021, the Company's Board of Directors approved an extension and expansion of this share repurchase program up to \$25 million of its common shares, expiring April 9, 2023.
-The following table summarizes, by month, the repurchases made during the three months ended March 31, 2022, under the repurchase program and in connection with shares repurchased from employees to satisfy tax withholding obligations in connection with the vesting of restricted stock awards.
+Any repurchases under the program will be made from time to time on the open market at prevailing market prices and are in accordance with the rules and regulations of the SEC.
+The timing and amount of any shares repurchased under the program will depend on a variety of factors, including price, corporate and regulatory requirements, capital availability, and other market conditions.
+On April 1, 2021, the Company's Board of Directors approved an extension and expansion of this stock repurchase program to acquire up to \$25 million of its common shares, expiring April 9, 2023.
+The following table summarizes, by month, the repurchases made during the three months ended September 30, 2022, under the repurchase program and in connection with shares repurchased from employees to satisfy tax withholding obligations in connection with the vesting of restricted stock awards.

 Issuer Purchases of Equity Securities

 Total Number of Shares Purchased Average Price Paid Per Share Total Number of Shares Purchased As Part of Publicly Announced Plans or Programs Approximate Dollar Value of Shares that May Yet Be Purchased Under the Plans or Programs

 Period

-January 1-31, 2022 \$ -
+July 1-31, 2022 \$ -

-February 1-28, 2022 \$ -
+August 1-31, 2022 \$

-March 1-31, 2022 17,594,289
+September 1-30, 2022 17,594,289

 Total \$ -

-For the first quarter of 2022, we did not repurchase any shares of common stock.
+For the third quarter of 2022, we did not repurchase any shares of common stock.